abarke/os-jmeter-aws/README.md

 At a minimum the name of the JMX file should be added to the __config__ file at the appropriate point.

+> If working with an https endpoint, you will need ensure your certificate file is in your data directory and the P12_FILE and P12_PASSWORD environment variables are completed within this config file.

 ## Step 3 - Verify the environment
 To verify that the configuration looks okay it should be validated, this can be done at any time as it does not alter anything: